Sociology (SOC)

 Credits: 3.
 Contact Hours: Lecture 3.

 Analysis of ethnic and race relations, particularly in America; emphasis on the sociology and psychology of race and ethnic relations.
-Meets U.S. Diversity Requirement.
+Meets U.S. Cultures and Communities (formerly U.S. Diversity) Requirement.
 (Typically Offered: Fall, Spring, Summer)

 Credits: 3.
 Contact Hours: Lecture 3.

 Social stratification and processes resulting in social and economic inequalities; implications of status, class, and poverty for people of different races, ethnicities, and gender.
-Meets U.S. Diversity Requirement.
 (Typically Offered: Fall, Spring, Summer)

 Credits: 3.
 Contact Hours: Lecture 3.